WEC-Sim/WEC-Sim/source/tutorials.rst

 Step 2: Build Simulink Model
 """"""""""""""""""""""""""""""""""""""""""""""""

-The WEC-Sim Simulink model is created by dragging and dropping blocks from the *WEC-Sim Library* into the ``rm3.slx`` file.
+The WEC-Sim Simulink model is created by opening Simulink, and dragging blocks from the *WEC-Sim Library* into the ``rm3.slx`` file.

-* Place two **Rigid Body** blocks from the *WEC-Sim Library* in the Simulink model file, one for each RM3 rigid body.
+* Place two **Rigid Body** blocks from *Body Elements* in *WEC-Sim Library* in the Simulink model file, one for each RM3 rigid body.

 * Double click on the **Rigid Body** block, and rename each instance of the body.
 The first body must be called ``body(1)``, and the second body should be called ``body(2)``.